Email marketing

 Source: Really Good Emails

-And this is an example of how an online store can illustrate successful goods returns:
+And this is an example of how an online store can illustrate a successful return of the goods:

 Successful refund report in a transactional email